lucy-ironmonger/react-weather-app/README.md

 This is where the props for the date, temperature, description and icon are rendered.

-It's worth mentioning that I am using the BEM naming conventions for elements to keep things tidy!
+It's worth mentioning that I am using the [BEM naming conventions](http://getbem.com/naming/) to keep things tidy!

 Weather icons are imported as a npm module, as is 'Moment' to format the date.